Zimbra-Community/owncloud-zimlet/README.md

 - Windows: Internet Explorer 11, Microsoft Edge, Google Chrome, Firefox
 - Linux: Google Chrome, Firefox

-This Zimlet is designed for Zimbra version 8.6.
+This Zimlet is designed for Zimbra version 8.6 and ownCloud versions 8 and 9.

 This Zimlet is not available for use in Zimbra Desktop.